Sylius/Sylius/UPGRADE-1.14.md

 1. The class `Sylius\Bundle\CoreBundle\Console\Command\Model\PluginInfo` has been deprecated and will be removed in Sylius 2.0.

+1. The class `Sylius\Bundle\CoreBundle\Form\EventSubscriber\AddUserFormSubscriber` has been deprecated and will be removed in Sylius 2.0.

-1. The class `\Sylius\Bundle\CoreBundle\Form\EventSubscriber\AddUserFormSubscriber` has been deprecated and will be removed in Sylius 2.0.
+1. The class `Sylius\Bundle\ApiBundle\Filter\Doctrine\PromotionCouponPromotionFilter` has been deprecated and will be removed in Sylius 2.0.

 1. Extending `\InvalidArgumentException` by `Sylius\Component\Core\Inventory\Exception\NotEnoughUnitsOnHandException`
    and `Sylius\Component\Core\Inventory\Exception\NotEnoughUnitsOnHoldException` is deprecated, instead they will extend